-• A complaints procedure was available and adhered to.

-- There were two designated responsible persons who handled all complaints in the practice.
-These were the practice manager and one of the GP partners. - We saw that information was available to help patients understand the complaints system.
-An overview of the practice's complaints procedure was available on its website.
-A complaints procedure leaflet was available from reception and notices on how to make a complaint were displayed around the practice.
+- A complaints procedure was available and adhered to. - There were three designated responsible persons who handled all complaints in the practice.
+These were the patient services manager, the practice manager and one of the GP partners. - We saw that information was available to help patients understand the complaints system.
+The practice's complaints procedure was detailed on its website and displayed on a notice board in the main waiting area.

-We looked at the details of five complaints received since April 2015.
+We looked at the details of 14 complaints received since March 2015.
 We saw these were all dealt with in a timely way with openness and transparency.
 Lessons were learnt from concerns and complaints and action was taken as a result to improve the quality of care.
-For example, the practice had reviewed its procedures and updated its staff appropriately following a patient not being given a suitable appointment based on their known symptoms.
+For example, the practice had reviewed its online repeat prescriptions service and updated it accordingly following a patient not having medicines sent to their nominated pharmacy.